sinarueeger/robust-data-analysis-with-r/handbook/05-learning-R.Rmd

 ### Ask on your question online {-}

-Once you have your reproducible example, post it in one of the follwing places:
+Once you have your reproducible example, post it in one of the following places:

 - Ask within an [online community](#become-part-of-the-community).
-This is a good place to start because protected through a Code of Conduct and because there people part of the community are learners too (hence, can put themselves into your shoes).
+This is a good place to start because the space is protected through a Code of Conduct and because community are learners too (hence, can put themselves into your shoes).

 - Ask the [RStudio community](https://community.rstudio.com/).